Made in Australia

 Garlic is often used, as well.
 The combination of these spices and those similar are often referred to collectively as Indian spices.
 After made into dough using salt and peanut oil, the snack is usually fried or roasted.
 It may also be dried naturally, toasted, or even microwaved.
 They are crispiest when deep fried, and are most often served this way at Americanised Indian restaurants.

 The Indian wafers may be dipped into or spread with a variety of toppings or dips.
 Chutney is a popular choice.
-A chunky dip made with contents such as fruits, vegetables, spices, and yogurt, chutney is often served with papad as an appetizer before an Indian meal.
+A chunky dip made with contents such as fruits, vegetables, spices, and yogurt, chutney is often served with Papadum as an appetizer before an Indian meal.
 It may also be topped with basic chopped veggies or condiments.

 Papadum is spelled and articulated quite differently across the world.
 There are at least ten spellings and as many pronunciations of the moniker's base word.
 In many regions, it is pronounced "pah-pur" instead of "pah-pad."
 Courtesy of Wise Geek dot com.